Financial Aid Walkthrough

 Financial aid will be disbursed to student accounts shortly after tuition has been billed for current classes.

-- For accelerated, online as well as doctoral students, billing typically occurs during the third week of class.
+- Student account billing typically occurs during the third week of class.
 25% of the student’s semester loan funds and applicable Pell Grant funds are posted to the student’s account.

 - If a student is enrolled in more than one three-credit hour course in each session, funds are prorated accordingly.